 The best part when it comes to chatting is being able to see if the customer has read your message.
 If there’s no response to your request for feedback, you may want to reflect on the timing and content of the message because there is a clear signal something should change.

 When the customer has ended the chat and left you empty-handed, you can use email as a fallback option.
 Send a message using the email address that the customer provided to start the chat, follow up, and close the customer feedback loop.
 Write something like: “We had a nice chat, and I’d appreciate it if you’d rate my support.
 You can do so here in an email or dropping by the chat.”
 Don’t forget to underline the possibility of restarting the chat to leave customer feedback.

 2. Contextual feedback from customers

-When you install chat on your business channels, you can collect contextual feedback when customers interact with your landing pages, product categories, or service types.
+When you install chat on your business channels, you can gather customer feedback contextually when customers interact with your landing pages, product categories, or service types.

 This option is robust because you can instantly ask about the needs or wants of your visitors.
 Also, you can address potential issues sooner, such as why a customer left products in their shopping cart, what errors they encountered in the app, or what information they noticed was missing in their journey.
 You can improve your offerings or the quality of resources available to customers.